Joaqim/duxs/README.md

+# Duxs
-# Duxs - Node utilites for communicating with Ongoing WMS REST API
+A Node library with some utilites for communicating with Ongoing WMS REST API

+> ⚠️ Work-in-Progess ⚠️
+>> Not for general usage.

 [Documentation](https://duxs.joaqim.com)